Openreach has announced it will install full fibre broadband in a massive new build development on the banks of the River Thames in London.

 FTTP, or fibre-to-the-premises wiring will allow 29,000 homeowners and renters access to ultrafast broadband at speeds up to 1Gbps.

-Customers will still need to buy broadband from a local ISP but the availability of good quality ultrafast broadband can be a major point for buyers in deciding where to set up home.
+Customers will still need to buy broadband from a local ISP but the availability of good quality ultrafast broadband in London can be a major point for buyers in deciding where to set up home.

 Barking Riverside has planning permission for 10,800 homes in total.